Walk Through the Doorway

 The legend of the phoenix, also associated with the sun, is one of rebirth and renewal, of letting go of the past and rising anew in the present.
 In various cultures, including Greek and Egyptian, the bird was said to live several hundred years and then die in flames, its successor arising from the ashes.
 The idea of resurrection and immortality is often connected with it.
 It is a universal human theme—life beyond death, reincarnation, and “fresh starts.”
 How we live these possibilities in our own lives is part of our individual design as a human soul.
 Personally, I have always found the phoenix legend fascinating.
 I read a children’s book about it when I was 9 or 10, and it has always stayed with me.
 Is this my time to personally live it, symbolically, so many decades later?

 At the end of my first week of radiation, beloved Buddhist teacher Thich Nhat Hanh died at the age of 95.
 His teachings had had a profound impact on my spiritual growth.
 I knew there was some significance for me in the timing of his transition because the day before, I had prayed for further help in fully accepting infinity/death.
 Over the years, I had come to a deeper peace about it, primarily because of my work with Panache Desai, but I could feel a kernel of fear remaining.
-That morning, a friend posted a link to one of Thich Nhat Hanh’s talks, “Overcoming the Fear of Death,” and in his daily online meditation, Panache spoke of releasing the past and living completely as your soul.
+That morning, a friend posted a link to a talk by Thich Nhat Hanh on overcoming fear of death, and in his daily online meditation, Panache spoke of releasing the past and living completely as your soul.
 On my morning walk, a vividly colorful rainbow stretched across the sky during a sudden shower.
 I felt my prayer being answered.

 Insight and deepened awareness come to us in many ways—through wise teachers, through magical moments in Nature, and through inner epiphany.
 All of these touched my heart that day.
-In his talk, Thich Nhat Hanh spoke of “no-birth” and “no-death”—the continuity of all being in the cosmos, or “interbeing” as he called it.
-“It is possible for a wave to live its life as a wave, and to live its life as water at the same time.”
-We are waves that have arisen into form from infinite consciousness at birth, and we will return to formless “water” at death.
-Nothing is born or dies, in Thich Nhat Hanh’s view; there is only eternal Presence always.
+In his talk, Thich Nhat Hanh spoke of the continuity of all being in the cosmos, or “interbeing” as he called it.
+We are waves that have arisen into form from infinite consciousness at birth, and we have never really left it.
+Nothing is born or dies, in Thich Nhat Hanh’s view; there is only eternal interbeing.
 Panache too continually speaks of the infinite divine Presence beyond form.

 This is the wisdom I have been repeatedly guided to on this breast cancer path.
 As I gradually released attachment to my body’s appearance and my past identity with it (form), I found myself becoming more and more fluid (formless) in my day-to-day life.
 Surrendering to that fluidity brought deeper trust and acceptance of all of life/death/eternity.
 I was experiencing the flow of interbeing in which there is no birth or death, just awareness.
 Loving awareness.
 It is something that can’t be explained through the mind but only experienced through the heart and soul.
 This is our life’s journey, every one of us.
 Each path unique, yet all connected in infinite consciousness.
 The waves and the water as One.

-So in the ashes of what appears to be a life or an experience ending is only the phoenix rising continuously.
+So in the ashes of what appears to be an experience or a life ending is only the phoenix rising continuously.
 And fear falls away in that rising and that continuity.
 Peace.
 Radiation begins and ends, and the grace of a rainbow appears suddenly in a gray sky.
 That multicolored light is always present.
 Our true nature is timeless, formless, eternal.
 We are the multiverse expressing magnificence in the world.

 ______________